rugbyprof/5143-OperatingSystems/Assignments/02-Shell.md

 - You must use threads to execute each command in a thread.
 - You should wait for the thread to complete, before returning control to the main process (unless specified to run in background).
-- Your language of implementation is up to you, but I would prefer Python, C++, or Java (in that order).
+- Your language of implementation will be Python.
 - Your shell must support the following types of commands:

 ---------